 ASN.1 correction for the Requested SRS Preconfiguration Characteristics List

-The Requested SRS Preconfiguration Characteristics List IE is defiend in the tabular fro the Positioning Information Request message, but missing in ASN.1
+The Requested SRS Preconfiguration Characteristics List IE is defiend in the tabular for the Positioning Information Request message, but missing in ASN.1

-Proposal 9: Correct ASN.1 for the Requested SRS Preconfiguration Characteristics List.
+It’s proposed to Correct ASN.1 for the Requested SRS Preconfiguration Characteristics List.

 Moderator double checked the tabular and the ASN.1, yes, it’s missed in the ASN.1 and it should be fixed.
 However, the proposed change in the TP is wrongly changed the Positioning Information Response (should be Request), which should be fixed in the final CR.